 High Arctic Explorer

-2020 sailings, save 15% for bookings made by October 31, 2019.
-(See Tour Notes for details).
-In the mythic far reaches of the Arctic lie Inuit homelands.
-Journey in comfort from Qausuittuq (Resolute Bay), Nunavut to Kangerlussuaq, Greenland.
+In the mythical far reaches of the Arctic lie Inuit homelands journey in comfort from Qausuittuq (Resolute Bay), Nunavut to Kangerlussuaq, Greenland.
 Visit the Arctic at the height of its colourful summer!
-Formerly Arctic Safari as seen on Mighty Cruise Ships.
+This trip was formerly the Arctic Safari as seen on Mighty Cruise Ships.

 - Seek wildlife in Tallurutiup Imanga (Lancaster Sound), Canada’s largest and newest Marine Protected Area

 - Hike on Devon Island, the largest uninhabited island on Earth

 - Enjoy an Inuit cultural welcome at Mittimatalik (Pond Inlet)

 - Visit the Franklin Expedition graves on Beechey Island

 From US$7,595 – quad, Category 1 to US$15,395 – twin, Category 10 Suite

 Charter Flights, 2020:

 Toronto to Kangerlussuaq or Kangerlussuaq to Toronto – US$1,417

 Resolute to Ottawa or Ottawa to Resolute – US$1,078